-Cooling misting fans use evaporation technology similar to an evaporative air conditioner or swamp cooler.
-When the fine water droplets are released into the air, they pull heat energy with them, which in effect, drops down the temperature and gives a cooling effect.
+Cooling misting fans use evaporation technology like an evaporative air conditioner or swamp cooler.
+When the fine water droplets are released into the air, they pull heat energy with them, which drops the temperature and gives a cooling effect.

 7. Wall-Mounted Fans